mark-mcdermott/theme-forseen/README.md

 A live color theme and font pairing preview drawer for websites.
 Browse and preview different color schemes and font combinations in real-time.

+**How it works:** ThemeForseen sets [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (CSS variables) on `<html>` when you select themes.
+Your CSS references these variables, so colors and fonts update instantly.
+Works with plain CSS, Tailwind, or any CSS framework.

-Built as a vanilla [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) using the Custom Elements API, so it works with any framework (React, Vue, Svelte, Astro, plain HTML, etc.).
+Built as a vanilla [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), so it works with any framework (React, Vue, Svelte, Astro, plain HTML, etc.).

 ## Features

+- **CSS Variables** - Sets `--color-primary`, `--font-heading`, etc. on `<html>` for any CSS to consume
 - **Live Color Theme Preview** - Curated color palettes with instant visual feedback
 - **Font Pairing Preview** - Thoughtful, beautiful font combinations
 - **Light & Dark Mode Support** - Separate themes for each mode
 - **Keyboard Navigation** - Arrow keys to browse options
 - **Mouse Wheel Support** - Scroll through themes and fonts
-- **CSS Variables** - Uses CSS custom properties for seamless integration
-- **Framework Agnostic** - Works with any web framework
+- **Framework Agnostic** - Works with plain CSS, Tailwind, or any CSS framework

 ## Installation